wdumez/evolutionary-computing/README.md

   about the best solution we've ever seen!
 Namely, this best solution is equal to the best solution in each iteration, in this case. **IMPORTANT**: this is only true if no mutation is done on the population!
 If you do this anyway, make sure that the best solution (`population[0]`) _does not_ mutate.
+- I've been testing, and reading up online.
+Actually, Python lists are faster than numpy arrays for most things.
+Numpy arrays are only faster for vector operations, like matrix multiplication and dot products and such.
+Heck, even the accessing is O(1).
+So maybe I should be using lists again?